isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 cv = KFold(n_splits=10)
 ```

-will not permute the rows of the data frame that contains the training data.
+will not split the training data randomly during the grid search (no shuffling) but sequentially.
 This can be confirmed by checking the indices of the training set:

 ![Indices of the training set without shuffling](/assets/snips/runges_phenomenon/poly_regr_wo_shuffling_test_idx.png){: style="width: 50%; margin-left: auto; margin-right: auto; display: block;"}